OpenSaMD/OpenSaMD/src/documents/level_of_concern.md

 title: Level of Concern
 ---

+# Level of Concern

-# Purpose
+## Purpose

 This document states and justifies our Level of Concern for the software within {{device.name}}.

 [[FDA-CPSSCMD:level-of-concern]]

-# Scope
+## Scope

 This document applies to {{device.name}} release {{device.version}}.

-# Level of Concern
+## Level of Concern

 The Level of Concern for the software system within {{device.name}} is **{{device.level_of_concern}}**.

-# Justification for Stated Level of Concern
+## Justification for Stated Level of Concern

 TODO: Describe how you arrived at the stated Level of Concern.
 Below is a template for a device that has a minor Level of Concern, hence the "No" response for all of the questions.
 Be sure to read the questions and update the responses as appropriate.

 See the 2005 "Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices" for details.